 Has there been a particular person who inspired you in your early career?

 I was always interested in analogue electronics.
-In my first job the company’s analogue guru was a guy named Jerry Atwater.
+In my first job the company’s analogue mastermind was a guy named Jerry Atwater.
 He never went to university, but he was one of the best engineers around, and an inspiration to many.
 Sadly, I believe he passed away recently.

 Field Applications Engineer

 What then attracted you to working as an FAE?